checkmarx-ltd/cx-flow/docs/Tutorials.md

 ngrok http 8982
 ```
 ## <a name="quickstart">Quick Start</a>
-This quick start guide describes how to trigger a CxSAST scan on a Pull Request and a Push to a protected Github branch.
+This quick start guide describes how to trigger a CxSAST scan on a Pull Request and a Push to a protected GitHub branch.
 Pushes to a protected branch will create GitHub Issues from the scan results.

 Requirements:
 * Create a folder called CxFlow